 This is another good one, if your left palm itches it means you will soon receive some money but if your right palm itches it means you will lose or have to pay money.

 So, if your left palm itches, scratch it on wood and you will be sure to receive money; but if you're right palm itches do not scratch it at all because you are certain to lose money.

 This superstition has multiple variations and some are the complete opposite of others.
 No wonder I haven't received any unexpected money I always scratch my left palm with my nails on my right hand, as I didn't know about the wood.

 Anyone Own a Rabbit Foot?

-When rabbits run its back feet hit the ground ahead of its front feet so the back feet were considered lucky, therefore, to possess a rabbits hind foot would be to acquire good fortune.
+When rabbits run their back feet hit the ground ahead of their front feet, so the back feet were considered lucky.
+Therefore, to possess a rabbits hind foot would be to acquire good fortune.
 Symbolic representations of the rabbit foot have become rarer in the United States.

 Animal lovers and animal rights activists both discourage the practice due to the cruelty and senseless death involved in producing these amulets.